logzio/logz-docs/_source/user-guide/insights/index.md

 <dd>This table gives more complete information on the insights shown in the chart</dd>

 <dt>Notifications control</dt>
-<dd>Allows you to set emails or notification endpoints that will receive a message when Logz.io finds new insights in your account</dd>
+<dd>Allows you to set emails or alert endpoints that will receive a message when Logz.io finds new insights in your account</dd>

 </dl>